Pros and cons of unitary patents

 Similarly, unitary patents will not take effect in non-EU contracting states of the EPC, such as the UK and Switzerland.
 It will therefore only be possible to validate a granted European patent in these countries using classical validation.

 The diagram below provides an overview of the expected state of the European patent system when the Unitary Patent System first comes into effect.
-In this diagram, countries are grouped according to whether they are (i) contracting states of the EPC only, (ii) contracting states of the EPC and Member States of the EU with no current intention to join the Unitary Patent System, (iii) contracting states of the EPC and Member States of the EU in enhanced co-operation with each other that will not be part of the Unitary Patent System when this first comes into effect but intend to join at a later date, or (iv) contracting states of the EPC and Member States of the EU in enhanced co-operation with each other that will be part of the Unitary Patent System when this first comes into effect.
+In this diagram, countries are grouped according to whether they are (i) contracting states of the EPC only, (ii) contracting states of the EPC and Member States of the EU with no current intention to join the Unitary Patent System, (iii) contracting states of the EPC and Member States of the EU that will not be part of the Unitary Patent System when this first comes into effect but intend to join at a later date, or (iv) contracting states of the EPC and Member States of the EU that have ratified the UPC agreement and will be part of the Unitary Patent System when this first comes into effect.

 As an example, if a proprietor of a European patent wishes to validate its patent in the UK, France, Germany, and Spain, there would be two options available.
 Firstly, the proprietor could validate the patent in these four countries classically.
 Secondly, the proprietor could validate the patent classically in the UK and Spain, whilst obtaining a unitary patent to cover France, Germany and the other 15 Member States of the Unitary Patent System.